adelhassan6644/case_provider/ios/Pods/FMDB/README.markdown

 ## Making custom sqlite functions, based on blocks.

 You can do this!
-For an softwareCasaProvider, look for `-makeFunctionNamed:` in main.m
+For an example, look for `-makeFunctionNamed:` in main.m

 ## Swift